When I first interned in NYC my junior summer I fell in love with the city and vowed to move there after college.

 One of my first speaking videos from 3 months ago, not my best oratory performance.
 Enjoy the swaying and "like"s

 It's one thing to be dissatisfied, it's another to no longer see the light at the end of the tunnel.
-After 5 years of watching rents and housing prices rise without any increase in housing quality, the subway getting increasingly delayed and unreliable, streets getting increasingly congested (look at Herald Square), and gentrification commodifying what were once culturally rich neighborhoods into white collar frat houses (see Williamsburg), ear-piercing police sirens every 5 minutes instead of every 10 minutes, I didn't see a future for me in NYC.
+After 5 years of watching rents and housing prices rise without any increase in housing quality, the subway getting increasingly delayed and unreliable (even the MTA's doctored statistics verify this), streets getting increasingly congested (eg. Herald Square), and gentrification transforming what were once culturally rich neighborhoods into white collar frat houses (see Williamsburg), ear-piercing police sirens every 5 minutes instead of every 10 minutes, I didn't see a future for me in NYC.

 NYC is a playground for the rich, a rat race for everyone else.
 New Yorkers are so caught up in the facade of being some high culture mecca and innovation capital that they haven't realized that the spirit is already dead, gentrified beyond recognition.